-Miracles APOL 920
+APOL 920 Miracles 3 hours

-A seminar examining classic and modern arguments against the miraculous with special attention to the resurrection of Jesus Christ.
+A seminar examining classic and modern arguments against the miraculous with special attention to the resurrection of Jesus Christ

-The Problem of Evil, Pain and Suffering 3 hours

-A seminar examining the problem of evil in classical theology and apologetics.
+APOL 930 The Problem of Evil, Pain and Suffering 3 hours A seminar examining the problem of evil in classical theology and apologetics.
 Theodicies from the time of the Church Fathers down through the modern era, as well as serious challenges to Christian theism, from both philosophy and apologetics, will be critically examined.

-Modern Apologetic Issues APOL 940
+APOL 940 Modern Apologetic Issues 3 hours